 WELCOME TO OUR VILLAGE WEBSITE.....

 Curry Mallet is a small village with a farming and residential community nestling in the beautiful Somerset countryside.
 It has far reaching views, with the Blackdown Hills forming a backdrop to the west and a panoramic vista of the Somerset Levels, a sparsely populated wetland area, to the north.
-It’s an area of considerable charm and character, and the village has a public house, post office/village stores with tea garden, primary school, church, thriving clubs, scout troop and youth club.
+It’s an area of considerable charm and character, and the village has a public house, post office/village stores, primary school, church, thriving clubs, scout group and youth club.
 In addition, the village hall provides a full programme of entertainment and an annual summer fete.
 The village is rich with structures which have been listed by English Heritage as of special architectural and historic interest.